Gertrude Guillaume-Schack: England

 In 1887 Guillaume-Schack spoke in opposition to the official SDP position on protective legislation for women.
 She became sympathetic to the anarchists of the Socialist League.

-She was active in the Socialist League from 1887–90 and participated in the International Socialist Workers Congress of Paris on 14 July 1889 as a representative of the International Working Men's Club.
+She was active in the Socialist League from 1887 to 1890 and participated in the International Socialist Workers Congress of Paris on 14 July 1889 as a representative of the International Working Men's Club.

 In 1895 Guillaume-Schack attended the committee meeting of the Women's Franchise League in Aberystwyth together with Ursula Mellor Bright, Mrs Behrens, Esther?
 Bright, Herbert Burrows, Dr Clark MP, Mrs Hunter of Matlock Bank, Jane Brownlow, Mrs E. James (who lived locally), H.N.Mozley, Alice Cliff Scatcherd, Jane Cobden Unwin and Dr and Mrs Pankhurst.

 Guillaume-Schack became interested in theosophy around the end of the nineteenth century.
 She died on 20 May 1903 in Surbiton, aged 57.

-Gertrude Guillaume Schack was described in a coroner's inquest as a Theosophist, Socialist lecturer, temperance advocate, and a strict vegetarian.
+Gertrude Guillaume Schack was described in a coroner's inquest as a Theosophist, socialist lecturer, temperance advocate, and a strict vegetarian.
 About twelve months earlier she had fallen over a tin box in her bedroom and injured her breast.
 She had consulted a former doctor whose name had been removed from the register, but in whom she had great faith.
 He had urged her to see a specialist, but she had refused, saying as a theosophist she saw death as just a transition from one state to another, and would not have any interference with her body.
 A doctor was called in a few hours before her death, but her condition was too far advanced for him to be able to offer any treatment.
 The cause of death was recorded as cancer of the breast, accelerated by want of proper surgical dressing and food.